-- The Social Security (Northern Ireland) Order 1998 removed the distinction between adjudication decisions made by adjudication officers and departmental decisions and introduced single status decision makers.
-This removed the statutory requirement for a Chief Adjudication Officer and, by default, his responsibility for reporting on the standard of adjudication. - 2.
-In addition to being responsible for the delivery of the decision making process and the standard of decisions made, the Department was made responsible for reporting on the standard of decisions against which there is a right of appeal.
+- 1. The Social Security (Northern Ireland)

+Order 1998 removed the distinction

+between adjudication decisions made by

+adjudication officers and departmental

+decisions and introduced single status

+decision makers.
+This removed the

+statutory requirement for a Chief

+Adjudication Officer and, by default,

+their responsibility for reporting on the

+standard of adjudication.

+- 2. In addition to being responsible for the delivery of the decision making process and the standard of decisions made, the Department was made responsible for reporting on the standard of decisions against which there is a right of appeal.
 These responsibilities were delegated to the Chief Executives of the Social Security Agency ("Agency") and the Northern Ireland Child Support Agency.
 From 1 April 2008 the Northern Ireland Child Support Agency became a division within the Department for Social Development called the Child Maintenance and Enforcement Division and was later renamed Child Maintenance Service ("CMS") from 1 April 2013.
-From May 2016, following the reduction in Northern Ireland's Departments from 12 to 9, both the Agency
+In May 2016, following the reduction in Northern Ireland's Departments from 12 to 9, both the Agency and CMS functions have been transferred to the Department for Communities under Work and Inclusion Group.
+CMS is now under the Supporting People Group.

-- and CMS functions have been transferred to the Department for Communities under the Supporting People Group. - 3.
-The responsibility for reporting on standards requires the Deputy Secretary of Supporting People Group to have programmes in place to determine the standards which are to be reported.
+- 3. The responsibility for reporting on standards requires the Deputy Secretary of Supporting People Group to have programmes in place to determine the standards which are to be reported.
 It has been recognised however, that to enhance this programme and its credibility and transparency with the public, some independent oversight of the arrangements is necessary.
-Accordingly a Joint (Northern Ireland) Standards Committee has been appointed with an independent Chairperson, together with two other Independent Members, and having terms of reference agreed by the Deputy Secretary. - 4.
-The Standards Committee will have an advisory rather than executive role.
-Its objectives will be to - - provide assurance to the Deputy Secretary of Supporting People Group that effective decision making checking procedures are in place
+Accordingly, a Joint (Northern Ireland) Standards Committee has been appointed with an independent Chairperson, together with two other Independent Members, and having terms of reference agreed by the Deputy Secretary.

+- 4. The Standards Committee will have an advisory rather than executive role.
+Its objectives will be to:

+- provide assurance to the Deputy Secretary of Supporting People Group that effective decision making checking procedures are in place;

+- to confirm legislation is properly applied;

+- to monitor and report performance against quality targets;

+- identify common trends relating to the quality of decision making in Supporting People Group and to highlight those areas where improvement is needed;

+- make specific recommendations on any area considered appropriate;

+- provide assurance to the Deputy

+Secretary of Supporting People Group

+that mechanisms are in place to feedback

+results to the Department to enable

+continuous improvement;

-- to confirm legislation is properly applied - to monitor and report performance against quality targets - identify common trends relating to the quality of decision making in Supporting People Group and to highlight those areas where improvement is needed - make specific recommendations on any area considered appropriate - provide assurance to the Deputy Secretary of Supporting People Group that mechanisms are in place to feed back results to the Department to enable continuous improvement - report to the Deputy Secretary of Supporting People Group on the operation of the decision making process and where necessary to make recommendations for changes to it.
-The Deputy Secretary should be free to meet the Chairperson informally and
+- report to the Deputy Secretary of Supporting People Group on the operation of the decision making process and where necessary to make recommendations for changes to it.
+The Deputy Secretary should be free to meet the Chairperson informally and discuss issues that may arise during the year;

-- discuss issues that may arise during the year - provide the Deputy Secretary of Supporting People Group with an annual assurance in the form of reports on the quality of decision making in Supporting People Group and such other reports as the Deputy Secretary or the Standards Committee considers appropriate - provide assurance on the quality of decision making with the results of financial accuracy - Standards Committee meetings will be held 4 times yearly to coincide with the reporting programmes and minutes will be taken and agreed by the Committee members. - An agenda will be prepared in advance of each meeting and circulated to the Committee Chairperson for consideration.
+- provide the Deputy Secretary of Supporting People Group with an annual assurance in the form of reports on the quality of decision making in Supporting

+- People Group and such other reports as the Deputy Secretary or the Standards Committee considers appropriate; - provide assurance on the quality of decision making with the results of financial accuracy. - Standards Committee meetings will be held 4 times yearly to coincide with the reporting programmes and minutes will be taken and agreed by the Committee members. - 6.
+An agenda will be prepared in advance of each meeting and circulated to the Committee Chairperson for consideration.

-Committee membership Marie Cavanagh Independent Chairperson Kevin Higgins Independent Member Ursula O'Hare Independent Member John McKervill Director of Pensions, Disability and Fraud and Error Reduction, Department for Communities Conrad McConnell Assistant Director of Benefit Security, Department for Communities Elaine Savage Business Support, Child Maintenance Service, Department for Communities Jonathan Furphy Business Support, Child Maintenance Service, Department for Communities Lacey Walker Head of Internal Audit, Department for Communities
+Committee Membership Marie Cavanagh Independent Chairperson Kevin Higgins Independent Member Ursula O'Hare Independent Member Leo McLaughlin Director of Pensions, Disability and Benefit Security & Debt, Department for Communities Julie Nelson Assistant Director of Benefit Security & Debt, Department for Communities Ros Agnew Acting Deputy Director, Child Maintenance Service, Department for Communities Gary Curran Head of Internal Audit, Department for Communities

-Appendix 5 Glossary
+Glossary